RyanSilva-176/First-HTML---Project/README.md

 # First-HTML---Project
-My first project using only HTML.
-This project was created only for HTML tags to practice and learn how they work properly.
+This is my first project using HTML, and this project was create just for practice and learn how tags in HTML works properly.